bitcoin-sv/blacklist-manager/doc/DockerImageDeploy.md

 ### 7. Add AlertManager endpoint connection parameters

-BlacklistManager must have at least one Alert Manager endpoint before it can start to download any court orders that have to be enforced by bitcoin nodes.
+BlacklistManager must have at least one AlertManager endpoint before it can start to download any court orders that have to be enforced by bitcoin nodes.

-*Note: Before Alert Manager endpoint is added to database, BlacklistManager performs a connection check to the endpoint, and if successfull it also verifies if the returned public key is trusted and signature is valid.*
+*Note: Before AlertManager endpoint is added to database, BlacklistManager performs a connection check to the endpoint, and if successfull it also verifies if the returned public key is trusted and signature is valid.*

 Usage: